-It is typical for agencies and businesses alike to be a little afraid to get involved in social media.
+It is typical for government agencies and businesses to be a little afraid to get involved in social media.
 Adding a Facebook or Twitter page to your overall web presence can sometimes feel like you are opening your agency up to chaos.
 You’ll have people jumping on and following, making comments both positive and negative, and the truth is you really have no control over what they post.

 Tara Hunt in her book, The Whuffie Factor, reminds us to use the comments you’ll receive on your pages as a way to turn unhappy people into brand ambassadors.
 Yes, you will get some negative feedback along with the positive, but if you have a both plan and trained social media personnel in place to deal with these comments, you’ll be ready to deal with these comments constructively.

 Social media allows you to develop and foster relationships with potentially hundreds or even thousands of people.
 Your citizens are already talking about you and your services, and they’re probably doing it online.
 Taking part in those conversations allows you control over the outcome and the response.
 Decide these things in advance, and you’ll have a plan in place to embrace the chaos you’ve, up until now, been afraid to let loose.